 Restore CT State Parks

-Connecticut has an unprecedented amount of repair and refurbishment needed for our state parks, and The Lamont Administration has made a historic commitment to addressing the backlog of needed infrastructure improvement across the State Park system.
-The adopted state budget includes $51.5 million ($21.5 million of American Rescue Plan Act funds as well as $30 million of bond fund authorization) to support these important investments.
+Connecticut has an unprecedented amount of infrastructure repair and refurbishment needed across our State Park system, and the Lamont Administration has made a historic commitment of $70.7 million ($10.7 million of American Rescue Plan Act funds as well as $30 million of bond fund authorizations in both FY 24 and FY 25) to support these important investments.

 With this investment that the Lamont Administration is making we have been given an opportunity to really get to work.
 This is an opportunity catch up on some of that backlog in noticeable ways, such as the iconic Heublein Tower, and in not so noticeable ways, such as repairs to infrastructure that support our maintenance activities and position Connecticut to make our parks beautiful for all who enjoy them.
 This is a time to revitalize our outdoor spaces, invest in their future, and Restore Connecticut State Parks.